apache/mxnet/docs/tutorials/gluon/naming.md

 - In Gluon Model Zoo, all image classification models follow the format where the feature extraction layers are named `features` while the output layer is named `output`.

 - Note that the output layer is a `Dense` block with 1000 dimension outputs.

+- Some networks, including `AlexNet`, provide a way to directly specify number of output classes by using `classes` argument.
+We will still show how to do it in a replacing block manner for demonstration purposes.

 To change the output to 100 dimension, we replace it with a new `Block` which has only 100 units.